BTCristian/TVShows-Search/README.md

 ## Author

-Gild Ogbeide & Christian Badea
+Gild Ogbeide & Cristian Badea

 Feel free to contribute to this project by submitting pull requests or reporting issues.
 Thank you for using our TV Shows Search Application! 📺🔍